hellwolf/yul-dsl-monorepo/hs-pkgs/yul-dsl/README.md

 * Among these languages, a few have demonstrated the capability to embed a domain-specific language (EDSL) to solve a wide range of problems without having to build a new programming language toolchain.

-* In an effort to provide a safe, purely functional, high-level programming language for the Ethereum smart contracts development ecosystem, the author embarked on a journey to create an EDSL in Haskell for such a purpose.
+* To provide a safe, high-level programming language for the Ethereum smart contracts development ecosystem, the author embarked on a journey to create an EDSL in Haskell for such a purpose.

 A DSL Based On Category Theory
 ========================